codeuino/codebadge-backend/README.md

 ## Benefits to the community

-Different communities or programs like “GirlScript Summer of Code, Codeheat, GSOC, etc would be able to track their contributors and this project will help them by not losing potential contributors and select the best from all potential candidates.
+Different communities or programs like GirlScript Summer of Code, Codeheat, GSOC, etc would be able to track their contributors and this project will help them by not losing potential contributors and select the best from all potential candidates.

 ## Contributions Best Practices